ag999git/python-book-2026/chapter-1-Python-Basics-I/Chapter-1-Jupyter-NB-basics.md

 •  The server is running on your own computer, not on the internet.

-•  "localhost" always refers to your own machine.
+•  `localhost` always refers to your own machine.

-•  It is the hostname for IP address 127.0.0.1 (loopback address).
+•  It is the hostname for IP address `127.0.0.1` (loopback address).

 So opening localhost is like telling your browser: